apache/beam/website/www/site/content/en/case-studies/ricardo.md

 <blockquote class="case-study-quote-block case-study-quote-wrapped">
   <p class="case-study-quote-text">
     We wanted to implement a solution that would multiply our possibilities, and that’s exactly where Beam comes in.
-One of the major drivers in this decision was the ability to evolve without adding too much operational load
+One of the major drivers in this decision was the ability to evolve without adding too much operational load.
   </p>
   <div class="case-study-quote-author">
     <div class="case-study-quote-author-img">